Collaborative Divorce: The Benefits of using a Financial Neutral

 What is a Collaborative Divorce?

-A collaborative divorce is a divorce process where each party is represented by an attorney that has been trained in the collaborative process but rather than taking a specific position, the parties and their attorneys work together to come up with solutions that are in everyone’s best interests.
-There is an agreement not to go into litigation.
-If the collaborative divorce doesn’t work out, then the parties can choose to go for litigation but are required to hire new attorneys that were not involved in the initial collaborative agreement.
+A collaborative divorce is a divorce process where each party is represented by an attorney who has been trained in the collaborative process, but rather than taking a specific position, the parties and their attorneys work together to come up with solutions that are in everyone’s best interests.
+If the parties choose the collaborative process, they are required to sign an agreement not to go into litigation.
+If the collaborative divorce process doesn’t work out, then the parties can choose to go for litigation but are required to hire new attorneys who were not involved in the initial collaborative agreement.
 That’s a big incentive for everyone to keep moving forward toward an agreement.

 As part of the collaborative divorce process, neutral specialists are frequently consulted to provide relevant information, so the parties can make informed decisions.
 For example, a mental health professional could be consulted to give advice relating to the welfare of the children.
 There could also be a Financial Neutral who provides financial education and analysis around key financial issues.